vincehartono/Blackjack/README.md

 Need to work on:

-- function to define "A" as 1 or 11
-- Dealer busted
-- Comparing player vs dealer
 - Strategy used in blackjack game
+  - Offering Insurance
+  - Double
+  - Splitting
+  - Checking if dealers have blackjack
+- Scoring
+- Adding bet

 Finished:

 - random draw
 - convert J, Q, K, A to integer
+- A's as 1 and 11
 - dealer should hit until 17
 - Player busted > 21
+- Dealer busted > 21
+- Determining who won